CodeLabeller: A Web-based Code Annotation Tool for Java Design Patterns and Summaries: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we present \textit{CodeLabeller}, a web-based tool that allows annotations for Java source files to be obtained on a crowdsourced basis.
-These annotations can then be used in supervised machine learning efforts for automatically detecting design patterns in source code.
+In this paper, we present CodeLabeller, a web-based tool that allows annotations for Java source files to be obtained on a crowdsourced basis.
+These annotations can then be used in supervised machine learning efforts, for instance, automatically detecting design patterns in source code.
 Apart from using the tool to create a labelled dataset, it can also be used by educators to teach machine learning classification and software design in a classroom setting.
 In addition, researchers can use the tool to gather expert opinions and build estimations for software artefacts.
+The usability study based on the UEQ-S model determines that the tool is useful and achieved an overall Good value on the quality scales of excellent to bad.

-For the next release of \textit{CodeLabeller}, a few enhancements and extensions are being considered that are adding a section where contributors can add method summaries, navigate through code definitions by clicking on the file name and ability to add other software artefacts.
+For the next release of CodeLabeller, a few enhancements and extensions are being considered that are adding a section where contributors can add method summaries, navigate through code definitions by clicking on the file name and ability to add other software artefacts.
+Furthermore, we plan to convert the tool to an eclipse plugin to target wider audience and usage.
+We are also considering to add an admin panel where users can heuristically generate the required information for the supervised experiments they aim to conduct such as inter rating agreements.